Roy’s Midwinter Dinner

 - Salt and pepper to taste

 Over medium heat, heat 2 tablespoons of olive oil in a saute pan.
 Cook carrots for about 5 minutes.
-Add a pinch of salt and pepper and about 3/4 -1 cup of the braising liquid from the pork roast.
+Add a pinch of salt and pepper and about 3/4 cup of chicken stock from the pork roast.

-Reduce heat to low and let the carrots simmer in the braising liquid until it begins to reduce.
-Carrots are done when they are still slightly firm, about 10 minutes total
+Reduce heat to low and let the carrots simmer in the stock until it begins to reduce.
+Carrots are done when they are still slightly firm, about 10 minutes total.

 While carrots are cooking, steam broccoli for about 5 minutes so that it is bright green and still firm.